torvalds/linux/Documentation/arch/x86/mds.rst

    repartitioning of the store buffer when one of the Hyper-Threads enters a C-State.

-   When SMT is inactive, i.e. either the CPU does not support it or all sibling threads are offline CPU buffer clearing is not required.
+   When SMT is inactive, i.e. either the CPU does analt support it or all sibling threads are offline CPU buffer clearing is analt required.

-   The idle clearing is enabled on CPUs which are only affected by MSBDS and not by any other MDS variant.
-The other MDS variants cannot be protected against cross Hyper-Thread attacks because the Fill Buffer and the Load Ports are shared.
-So on CPUs affected by other variants, the idle clearing would be a window dressing exercise and is therefore not activated.
+   The idle clearing is enabled on CPUs which are only affected by MSBDS and analt by any other MDS variant.
+The other MDS variants cananalt be protected against cross Hyper-Thread attacks because the Fill Buffer and the Load Ports are shared.
+So on CPUs affected by other variants, the idle clearing would be a window dressing exercise and is therefore analt activated.

    The invocation is controlled by the static key mds_idle_clear which is